Measuring irreversibility from learned representations of biological patterns

 \subsection{CGL phase-field simulations}

-Complex Ginzburg-Landau phase-fields were simulated in MATLAB using ETD2 exponential time differencing \cite{cox2002exponential, winterbottom2005complex}.
-Random initial conditions were evolved for $10^6$ time steps, with the last $10^4$ time steps retained.
-For most simulations, linear and nonlinear dispersion parameters $c_1$ and $c_2$ were varied in increments of $0.2$ over $[-1.0, -0.2]$ and $[0.5, 1.3]$, respectively, at a time-step length of $0.10$.
-In Fig.~\ref{fig:temporal_result}, simulations were performed at time-step lengths $\{0.01, 0.05, 0.10, 0.50\}$ for the CGL equation with $c_1=-0.2$ and $c_2=0.5$.
-The first three seeds to result in simulations reaching steady states (constant pixel oscillation envelopes) were used for each set of CGL dispersion parameters and time-step lengths.
+Complex Ginzburg-Landau phase-fields were simulated nondimensionally in MATLAB using ETD2 exponential time-differencing \cite{cox2002exponential, winterbottom2005complex}.
+Multivariate Gaussian initial conditions of mean zero and covariance $10^{-4} I$, where $I$ denotes the identity matrix, were evolved on a $64\times 64$ grid with periodic boundary conditions for $10^6$ timesteps.
+The last $10^4$ timesteps were retained.
+For most simulations, linear and nonlinear dispersion parameters $c_1$ and $c_2$ were varied in increments of $0.2$ over $[-1.0, -0.2]$ and $[0.5, 1.3]$, respectively, at a timestep length of $0.10$.
+In Fig.~\ref{fig:temporal_result}, simulations were sampled at timestep lengths $\{0.01, 0.05, 0.10, 0.50\}$ for the CGL equation with $c_1=-0.2$ and $c_2=0.5$.
+The first three seeds to result in simulations reaching steady states (constant pixel oscillation envelopes) were used for each set of CGL dispersion parameters and timestep lengths.
+In Fig.~\ref{fig:noise_result} and \ref{fig:spatial_result}(d), an additional Gaussian noise of mean zero and standard deviation $2\pi\xi$ was added independently to the phase field at each pixel of the timestep $0.10$ CGL simulations with $c_1=-0.2$, for $\xi$ ranging from $2^{-6}$ to $2^{-3}$ in powers of two.
 Simulations were performed on a 3.3 GHz Quad-Core Intel Core i5 device.